 Plenty of cooking goes on around Christmas time but be careful.
 Try to avoid leaving cooking unattended, as most fires start in the kitchen.
 As well as that, a survey by the National Accident Helpline found that 49% of those asked had suffered an accident when preparing food, so when you’re in the kitchen, make sure you’re concentrating whether you’re peeling vegetables or putting food into the oven.

 Don’t leave Christmas lights on overnight, as this can increase the risk of fuses blowing and fires starting.
 Instead, switch them off and unplug them before you go to bed or leave the house.

 Candles are a popular decoration all year round, but even more so at Christmas time.
 Never leave candles unattended and keep them away from furnishings, Christmas trees and decorations.

-Almost half of those in Britain expect to drink more than the recommended amount of alcohol over the Christmas period.
-If you are going to be enjoying a few drinks this holiday season, don’t attempt to use appliances like the cooker, kettle, etc., at the same time.
+Almost half of those in Britain expect to drink more than the recommended amount of alcohol over Christmas.
+So if you are going to be enjoying a few drinks this holiday season, don’t attempt to use appliances like the cooker, kettle, etc., at the same time.
 Your reaction times will be slower, making accidents more likely.
 And, of course, never drink and drive.

 While it can be tempting to plug everything into one place, don’t do it.
 Overloading plug sockets and extensions leads can be incredibly dangerous as it can lead to overheating and fires.

 Preparing With Batteries

 It’s not very often that toys come with the batteries they require, so it’s a good idea to stock up before Christmas.
 Doing so will stop the temptation to take them from other things such as your smoke alarm.

 Keep an eye out for small items that could put a child at risk of choking.
 This can be anything from small parts from toys or crackers to party foods such as peanuts and popcorn.